-Once there we heard from some speakers telling us about the Cuban Five, five Cuban men who had been sent to Miami by the government to uncover terrorist plots against Cuba-but instead were arrested and charged with terrorist offence against America.
-The five were not given a trial, they were simply found guilty and jailed, for different amounts of time-but all of them long.
+The Cuban Five (or the Miami Five, as some know them) are Cuban men who had been sent to Miami by the Cuban government to investigate and uncover terrorist plots against Cuba-but instead they were arrested and charged with terrorist offences against America.
+The five were not given a trial, they were simply presumed to be guilty and jailed, for different amounts of time- all of them long.
 Not allowed to see their families often, if at all, and spending a lot of time in solitary confinement, life was not easy for the five.
 In Cuba, the five were heroes, and everywhere we went we saw their photographs and messages of support for them.